wth-mvp-s/LT/az204/n90-120 - encours.md

 - [ ] Funnels
 - [ ] Impact
 - [ ] Retention
-- [ ] User Flows
+- [x] User Flows

-#### Qp25.3Topic4Set4question10 ::You develop a gateway solution for a public facing news API.
+#### Qp25.3Topic4Set4question10_P.34 ::You develop a gateway solution for a public facing news API.
 The news API back end is implemented as a RESTful service and uses an OpenAPI specification.
 `You need to ensure that you can access the news API by using an Azure API Management service instance.
 `Which Azure PowerShell command should you run?

-- [ ] Import-AzureRmApiManagementApi -Context $ApiMgmtContext -SpecificationFormat "Swagger" -SpecificationPath $SwaggerPath -Path $Path
+- [x] Import-AzureRmApiManagementApi -Context $ApiMgmtContext -SpecificationFormat "Swagger" -SpecificationPath $SwaggerPath -Path $Path
 - [ ] New-AzureRmApiManagementBackend -Context $ApiMgmtContext-Url $Url -Protocol http
 - [ ] New-AzureRmApiManagement -ResourceGroupName $ResourceGroup -Name $Name ג€"Location $Location -Organization $Org -AdminEmail $AdminEmail
 - [ ] New-AzureRmApiManagementBackendProxy -Url $ApiUrl